equinor/radix-public-site/public-site/docs/src/docs/topic-concepts/index.md

 ### The `promote` pipeline

 Used to duplicate an existing [deployment](#deployment) from one environment into another (or to redeploy an old deployment).
 You can read more about it in the [promotion guide](../../guides/deployment-promotion).

+### Custom sub-pipeline

+After build components step (if it was used), optionally it can be run a custom sub-pipeline.
+This sub-pipeline is based on the [Tekton CI/CD framework](https://tekton.dev/docs/getting-started/).
+If the config branch of the Radix application repository contains configuration files for it.
+Please read [Configure sub-pipeline](../../guides/sub-pipeline/) guide for details.

 ### Deployment